 Power BI Funnel Chart is very useful to display the data in stages.
-For example, we can use this Funnel Chart to visualize the Cost of a Product at each stage in-detail.
-In this article we will show you, How to Create a Funnel Chart in Power BI with example.
+For example, we can use this Power BI Funnel Chart to visualize the Cost of a Product at each stage in-detail.

-How to Create a Power BI Funnel Chart
+How to Create a Funnel Chart in Power BI

 First, click on the Funnel Chart under the Visualization section.
-This will automatically create a Funnel Chart with dummy data as shown in below screenshot.
+It automatically creates a Funnel Chart with dummy data, as shown in the screenshot below.

-In order to add data to Funnel Chart, we have to add required fields:
+To add data to the Funnel Chart in Power BI, we have to add the required fields:

 - Group: Please specify the Column that displays the stages.

-Let me drag and drop the Sales Amount from Fields section to Values field.
+Let me drag and drop the Sales Amount from the Fields section to the Values field.

-Next, add English Product Name from DimProduct table to the group section.
-You can do this by dragging Product Name to Group section, or simply check mark the Product Name column
+Next, add English Product Name from the DimProduct table to the group section.
+You can do this by dragging Product Name to Group section, or simply checkmark the Product Name column

 Now you can see the Funnel Chart for Sales Amount of each product.
-Hover over any box will show you the Tool-tip of Product Name and its Sales Amount
+Hover over any box shows you the Tool-tip of Product Name and its Sales Amount

-Create a Power BI Funnel Chart – Approach 2
+Create a Funnel Chart in Power BI Approach 2

-First, Drag and Drop the Sales Amount from Fields section to Canvas.
-This will automatically create a Column Chart as shown in below screenshot.
+First, Drag and Drop the Sales Amount from the Fields section to Canvas.
+It automatically creates a Column Chart, as we showed in the screenshot below.

 Next, let me add the Sales Territory Region from DimSalesTerritory to Group section.
-It means, each box represent one region
+It means each box represents one region